-Garen Bohlin has served as a member of our Board since September 2014.
+Garen Bohlin has been a member of our Board since September 2014.
 Since May 2012, Mr. Bohlin has served on the board of directors to various life sciences and healthcare companies.
 From January 2010 until April 2012, he served as Executive Vice President of Constellation Pharmaceuticals, a biopharmaceutical company.
 Prior to joining Constellation Pharmaceuticals, Mr. Bohlin served as Chief Operating Officer of Sirtris Pharmaceuticals, a biopharmaceutical company, from January 2006 to December 2009.
 Mr. Bohlin was the founding Chief Executive Officer of Syntonix Pharmaceuticals, Inc., a biopharmaceutical company, from 1999 through December 2008.
 Earlier in his career, he held multiple executive positions at Genetics Institute, a biopharmaceutical company, and was a partner at Arthur Andersen & Co., a public accounting and consulting organization.
-Mr. Bohlin currently serves on the board of directors of Tetraphase Pharmaceuticals and Karyopharm Therapeutics, both NASDAQ listed, and Collegium Pharmaceuticals, Inc., a privately-owned company.
+Mr. Bohlin currently serves on the board of directors of Tetraphase Pharmaceuticals, Karyopharm Therapeutics and Collegium Pharmaceutical, Inc., all NASDAQ listed.
 He also served on the board of directors for Acusphere, Inc. from 2005 to January 2015, Praecis Pharmaceuticals, Inc. from 2005 to 2007, Targanta Therapeutics from 2007 to 2009, SpringLeaf Therapeutics from 2010 to 2013 and Precision Dermatology from 2012 to 2014.
 Mr. Bohlin received his B.S. in accounting and finance from The University of Illinois.
 We believe that Mr. Bohlin is qualified to serve on our Board because of his business and professional experience.